 Homes And Real Estate

 Housing types range from condominiums to very expensive luxury custom estates with a view.
 You will often see Big Horn Sheep grazing in the park above the lake.
-A low crime rate, historical-looking small shops, and family-orientated holiday community activities, Boulder City is a great small community.
+With a low crime rate, historical-looking small shops, and family-orientated holiday community activities, Boulder City is a great small community.

-Lovely estate homes take advantage of the view and there are many properties zoned for hours nearby.
+Lovely estate homes take advantage of the view of Lake Mead and the surrounding recreation area.
+There are many properties zoned for hours nearby.
 Adding to the appeal, it’s only 15 minutes over the hill from Las Vegas, the Entertainment Capital Of The World!